lextm/blog/_posts/2024/2024-9-19-hosting-multiple-versions-of-sphinx-documentation.md

 ```

 This configuration ensures that users visiting non-versioned URLs are automatically redirected to the latest stable version (v7.1 in this case), while versioned URLs are correctly proxied.

+### Manual Work Required

+While `sphinx-polyversion` automates most of the process, there are still some manual steps required:

+1. **Tags**: Version tags need to be maintained manually.
+Since sometimes we patched documentation, we had to delete the old tag and recreate it with another commit.
+1. **New Releases**: When a new release is made, the version tag must be created or moved, and the reverse proxy configuration might need to be updated.

 ## Conclusion